donsheehy/datastructures/docs/fullbook.md

     n = n.link
 ```

 We have to be a bit careful about the differences between this concatenation operation and concatenation of regular lists.
-With the doubly-linked list, the concatenation operation empties the other list.
+With the doubly-linked list, concatenation empties the other list.
 It does this so that we don’t have multiple doubly-linked lists with the same `ListNode`s.
 That would be a problem if we tried to edit just one of the lists, because the changes would be reflected in the other list as well, possibly with disastrous consequences.
 <p style="page-break-after:always;"></p>
     <a name="chapter_08"></a>
     <p style="font-size:80pt;color:#d0d0d0;font-weight:bold">